7 Best Pay-Per-Email Platforms (2026)

 Unlike SES, Postmark includes a full dashboard, template management, bounce handling, and analytics.
 The deliverability is consistently among the best in the industry, especially for transactional email.
 You get the pay-per-email model without sacrificing features or support.

-Pricing: From $15/month for 10,000 emails, scaling with volume What's included: Dashboard, templates, analytics, bounce management, inbound email What's not included: Marketing automation, campaign builder (marketing emails available as add-on) Best for: Transactional email priority, SaaS products, applications needing reliable delivery
+Pricing: From $15/month for 10,000 emails, scaling with volume What's included: Dashboard, templates, analytics, bounce management, inbound email, message streams What's not included: Marketing automation, campaign builder (available as separate stream) Best for: Transactional email priority, SaaS products, applications needing reliable delivery

 4. Mailgun